Talking with Thomas Young

 Safiya, who has NF1

-Over the summer we'll be bringing you a series of videos by our patron, Thomas Young MBE, & NTUK Ambassador, where across a 10 part series, he introduces us to the world of para sport.
+Over the summer we shared a series of videos by our Patron, Thomas Young MBE, & NTUK Ambassador, where across a 10 part series, he introduced us to the world of para sport.

 Thomas Young is a GB Para-Sprinter.
 He was crowned Paralympic T38 100m Champion at the Tokyo Paralympics in 2021, breaking the European Record in the process.
 He has won Paralympic Gold, World Silver in 2019 and three times been crowned European T38 100M Champion.
 In 2022 he was awarded an MBE for his services to Athletics.

-This summer he is preparing for the Para Athletics World Championships that will take place in New Delhi, India from 26 September to 5 October 2025.
+Over the summer, he prepared for the Para Athletics World Championships taking place in New Delhi, India from 26 September to 5 October 2025.

 Thomas is diagnosed with Neurofibromatosis Type 1 and is a Patron of Nerve Tumours UK.